A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Heterodyne Axion Detection

 When the loaded mode is excited, the cavity walls carry surface currents oscillating with angular frequency $\omega_0$.
 A vibration of the walls in a mechanical mode $p$ with angular frequency $\omega_p$ thus leads to a current inside the cavity with angular frequency $\omega_0 \pm \omega_p$, which can resonantly excite the signal mode when $\omega_p \simeq |\omega_0 - \omega_1|$.
 The efficiency of this process is determined by the dimensionless form factor~\cite{Berlin:2023grv}

 where $S$ is the cavity's inner surface, the approximation $\omega_0 \simeq \omega_1$ was made, and $\bm{\xi}_p$ is the dimensionless spatial profile of the mechanical mode, normalized so that the average value of $\xi_p^2$ within the shell of the cavity is $1$.
-A mechanical mode with $\omega_p \simeq m_a$ carrying a fraction $U_p$ of the total vibrational energy contributes a mechanical mode mixing noise power proportional to $P_{\text{in}} \, \eta_p^2 \, U_p$.
+At the $\sim \mathrm{kHz}$ to $\sim \mathrm{MHz}$ frequencies relevant for heterodyne detection, the energy in mechanical modes is largely determined by the spectrum of external vibrations.
+Explicitly, a mechanical mode with $\omega_p \simeq m_a$ carrying a fraction $U_p$ of the total vibrational energy contributes a mechanical mode mixing noise power proportional to $P_{\text{in}} \, \eta_p^2 \, U_p$.

 For a generic cavity geometry, one would expect that $\eta_p$ is order-one for low-lying mechanical modes, and suppressed for generic higher frequency mechanical modes, as their profiles $\bm{\xi}_p$ would rapidly oscillate across the cavity surface.
 For special cavity geometries, $\eta_p$ can be further suppressed.
 For instance, in Ref.~\cite{Berlin:2019ahk}, it was noted that for certain choices of cylindrical cavity modes, the dot products in~\eqref{eq:eta_mix} always vanish.
 However, Ref.~\cite{Lasenby:2019prg} pointed out that in this case, $\eta_p$ is proportional to the fractional deviation of the cavity from this ideal shape, e.g.~by an ellipticity.